5 Ways to Kick Those Pandemic Habits: Tips for Weight Loss, Sleep, Stress, Exercise & More!

 One thing I notice quite a bit is that people are dehydrated and they don’t even know it!
 Just because you are drinking lots of water does not mean that your body is actually absorbing it.
 You NEED water to run all the various systems in the body.
 Try these helpful tips:

 - Try an absorption product — E-lyte* is one of the only products I’ve found that yields fantastic results for my patients.
-Start with one capful for every oz. of liquid and then increase as needed until you notice a difference.
+Start with 1/2 capful in every 16oz of liquid and then increase as needed until you notice a difference.

 - Add back trace minerals — When we filter our water, we filter out the bad toxins AND the good minerals.
 A product like Vegan Trace Mineral Drops* adds the good stuff back in.
 The dose is 6 drops per 16 oz.